Google’s book on SRE, Site Reliability Engineering (2016), has captured wide acclaim in the software operations world.

 That’s the exact response response I got when I posted this visual on a popular discussion forum for Site Reliability Engineers.

 Most feedback was overwhelmingly positive but there were some countering comments.
 These comments highlighted criticisms that I want to address here.

 Critical feedback: “It’s a good theoretical model in a vacuum, but on-the-job experience has shown me that you don’t always get to handle these in that order.”

-A few things to consider regarding observability vs test and release from an org/team design perspective:
+A few things to consider regarding observability vs test and release from an organization design perspective:

 - Sure, if you have a strong case for test and release procedures first, why not?
-But most org leadership I have personal experience with would cave onto their engineers without the prerequisite of guiding data (that log, trace, monitor offers)
+But most leaders I have personal experience working with would cave in on their engineers without the prerequisite of having guiding data (that observability offers)

 - Another way to see it: observability is a technical exercise with upper management not knowing or caring how you do it… when you start talking about setting policy or procedures, that becomes a sociotechnical exercise involving input from developers, team leads, managers, and ultimately egos and ambitions – with raw data from observability, you can argue for a better path